-Anyone, individuals, groups or companies, can make a request to Suffolk Coastal and Waveney District Councils (The Council) under the Freedom of Information Act (2000) or the Environmental Information Regulations (2004).
+Anyone, individuals, groups or companies, can make a request to the Council under the Freedom of Information Act (2000) or the Environmental Information Regulations (2004).

 You can request any information which is held in any recorded format by the Council, or held by its partners on the Council’s behalf.